 Where is the Palestinian Territory?

-Palestine is an ancient territory in western Asia that is governed by Palestine Liberation Organization (PLO) claims the West Bank and the Gaza Strip.
-Since 1967 during the Six-Day War; the Palestinian West Bank is split into 165 Palestinian “islands” under partial Palestinian National Authority (PNA) civil rule, and 230 Israeli settlements.
+Palestine is an ancient territory in western Asia that is governed by the Palestine Liberation Organization (PLO), which claims the West Bank and the Gaza Strip.
+Since 1967, during the Six-Day War, the Palestinian West Bank has been split into 165 Palestinian “islands” under partial Palestinian National Authority (PNA) civil rule and 230 Israeli settlements.

-The territory’s population reaches 5,051,953 as per 2020 reports, making it the 121st in the world.
-Since 2012, the State of Palestine has been recognized by 138 UN members and has acquired a status of a non-member observer state in the United Nations.
-It is worth mentioning that it is a member of the Arab League, the Organization of Islamic Cooperation, the G77, the International Olympic Committee, as well as UNESCO, UNCTAD, and the International Criminal Court.
+According to 2020 reports, the territory’s population reached 5,051,953, making it the 121st-largest in the world.
+Since 2012, the State of Palestine has been recognized by 138 UN members and has become a non-member observer state in the United Nations.
+It is worth mentioning that it is a member of the Arab League, the Organization of Islamic Cooperation, the G77, the International Olympic Committee, UNESCO, UNCTAD, and the International Criminal Court.

 Palestine territory is one of the oldest lands in history.
 It is said that the first historian to mention it was Herodotus in the 5th century BC.
-He referred in his book The Histories to a “district of Syria called Palaistine.”
-Therefore its name is as ancient as its history.
+His book The Histories referred to a “district of Syria called Palestine.”
+Therefore, its name is as ancient as its history.
 It is also considered a holy place for people believing in the Abrahamic religions (Islam, Christianity, and Judaism), which is why it is full of religious and historical stories and landmarks to visit.

 Why do you need to visit Palestine?